mustafaalsalmi1999/EVCardiovascular_Analyzer/paper.md

   - name: Hana Al Yaqoobi # Author Without ORCID and no affiliation
     equal-contrib: no
 affiliations:
- - name: Lyman Spitzer, Jr. Fellow, Princeton University, USA
+ - name: University of Nizwa, Oman
    index: 1
- - name: Institution Name, Country
+ - name: The ISIS Neutron and Muon Source is a pulsed neutron and muon source, UK
    index: 2
- - name: Independent Researcher, Country
-   index: 3
 date: 06 August 2023
 bibliography: paper.bib